elk-zone/elk/CONTRIBUTING.md

 In order to run Elk with PWA enabled, run `pnpm dev:pwa` in Elk's root folder to start dev server or `pnpm dev:mocked:pwa` to start dev server with `@elkdev@universeodon.com` user.

-You should test the Elk PWA application on private browsing mode on any Chromium based browser: will not work on Firefox and Safari.
+You should test the Elk PWA application on private browsing mode on any Chromium-based browser: will not work on Firefox and Safari.

 If not using private browsing mode, you will need to uninstall the PWA application from your browser once you finish testing:
 - Open `Dev Tools` (`Option + ⌘ + J` on macOS, `Shift + CTRL + J` on Windows/Linux)
-- Go to `Application > Storage`, you should check following checkboxes:
+- Go to `Application > Storage`, you should check the following checkboxes:
     - Application: [x] Unregister service worker
     - Storage: [x] IndexedDB and [x] Local and session storage
     - Cache: [x] Cache storage and [x] Application cache
 - Click on `Clear site data` button
-- Go to `Application > Service Workers` and check the current `service worker` is missing or has the state `deleted` or `redundant`
+- Go to `Application > Service Workers` and check if the current `service worker` is missing or has the state `deleted` or `redundant`

 ## CI errors